-In order to show that Figure \ref{7graph} realises a one error correcting code, with one input vertex and six output vertices, we apply error detection (correction) conditions given in the SW-theorem to the ${6\choose2} = 15$ two-error correction configurations.
+In order to see whether Figure \ref{7graph} realises a one-error correcting code, with one input vertex and six output vertices, we apply error detection (correction) conditions given in the SW-theorem to the ${6\choose2} = 15$ two-error correction configurations.
 These are denoted $\mathcal{E}_j$ with $j \in \{1,\dots,15\}$ and are defined as

 For example, consider the error configuration $\mathcal{E}_1 = \{0,1,2\}$.
 The resulting set of equations from \eqref{swtheorem1} are given in Table \ref{errorconfig1}.

 Solving this set of relations results in $d_0=d_1=d_2=d_3=0$ and thus by the SW-theorem, the error configuration $\mathcal{E}_1$ is a detectable error configuration.
 Following this logic, one can repeat this analysis for the remaining possible error configurations.
 The result of this calculation is that there are three problematic error configurations: $\mathcal{E}_3, \mathcal{E}_8$ and $\mathcal{E}_{12}$.